WHY WE ARE TAKING ACTION TO TACKLE THE MARINE PLASTICS PROBLEM

-At GreenSeas Trust we believe, burying your head in the sand is no longer an option.
+At GreenSeas Trust we believe burying your head in the sand is no longer an option.
 Incidentally, tiny particles of microplastics now make up part of the beach.
-We think awareness is key to stop plastics getting into the sea.
+We know, awareness is key to stop plastics getting into the sea.
 By having a constant reminder sticking out like a sore thumb and staring you in the face.

-How will we do this?
-Through the placement of thought-provoking bins to prick the conscience of people to; “Do the right thing” with their rubbish.
+Our thought-provoking BinForGreenSeas pricks people’s conscience to; “Do the right thing” with their rubbish.